jonas-eberle/pyEOM/Readme.md

 *Further requirements:*
 For MODIS HDF data processing, HDF4 image format has to be available for gdal command-line tools.
+Using the original data source for MODIS Land Products (LPDAAC), user login information from NASA Earthdata are required (see item 'userPwd' in task dictionary).

 Usage
 -----